tsukhu/gatsby-atomic-themes/README.md

 ## Steps Followed so far

-1. A base theme using gatsby cli called "core-theme" - This provides the base gastby starter related configuration
+1. A base theme using gatsby cli called "core-theme" - This provides the base gatsby starter related configuration
 2. A material-ui theme called 'mui-theme'
 3. A demo app which uses these themes and focuses only on customization and the actual business application